-The monitoring of the standards of children's work and of the quality of teaching and learning in PE is the responsibility of the school.
-The work of the co-ordinator involves supporting colleagues in the teaching of PE, being informed about current developments in the subject and providing a strategic lead and direction for the subject in the school.
+The monitoring of the standards of children's work and of the quality of teaching and learning in PE is the responsibility of the school staff with the support of the PE coordinator.
+The work of the co-ordinator involves supporting colleagues in the teaching of PE, being informed about current developments in the subject including CPD opportunities and providing a strategic lead and direction for the subject in the school.